-This creation of new paper money by the banks was the secret behind the signature of capital, $M \to C \to M' \to C' \to M''$ .
+This creation of new paper money by the banks was the secret behind the signature of capital, $M \rightarrow C \rightarrow M' \rightarrow C' \rightarrow M''$.
 Unlike the creation of token money by the state, or the issue of gold coin, there was no unproductive withdrawal of value in the form of seigniorage or mining costs.
 Loans in bank money were made to capitalists (group A) who were expanding their business.
 With these loans group A either directly purchased, or through wage payments financed the sale of, the surplus produced in the workshops of other established capitalists (group B).
-The surplus product sold by group B was thus on the one hand converted into money (phase $C \to M + \Delta M$ ), and at the same time became new capital for group A (phase $\Delta M \to \Delta C$ ).
+The surplus product sold by group B was thus on the one hand converted into money (phase $C \rightarrow M + \Delta M$), and at the same time became new capital for group A (phase $\Delta M \rightarrow \Delta C$).
 This money creation was distinct in its effects from the Chinese state's creation of paper money.
-In the latter case the money first appears as a purchase of commodities by the state.
-While this would still create money profits for the merchants who sold to the state, the surplus so purchased was consumed by the state rather than becoming capital.
+In the latter case the money first appears as a purchase of commodities by the state, the surplus so purchased was consumed by the state rather than becoming capital.